-Business Loans in FY2020 were provided to 1.17 million businesses.
-The average loan balance per business is 10.08 million yen, most of which were small loans.
-Approximately 80% of borrowers are micro/small businesses with nine or fewer employees, and many are sole proprietors.
+Business Loans in FY2021 were provided to 1.19 million businesses.
+The average loan balance per business is 9.80 million yen, most of which were small loans.
+Approximately 90% of borrowers are micro/small businesses with nine or fewer employees, and many are sole proprietors.
 Over 90% of all loans are uncollateralized.

-We worked to support businesses affected by COVID-19, and as a result, approximately 300,000 more businesses received business loans compared to March 31, 2020.
+We made every effort to support micro/small businesses affected by COVID-19, and as a result, the number of the businesses received business loans increased by approximately 320,000 compared to March 31, 2020.

-Number of business borrowers and average loan balance per business (as of March 31, 2021)
+Number of business borrowers and average loan balance per business (as of March 31, 2022)

-Micro Business and Individual Unit Total for shinkin banks (254 banks) Total for domestic banks (132 banks) Number of business borrowers (million) 1.17 1.22 2.21 Average loan balance per business (million yen) 10.08 43.00 100.80
+Micro Business and Individual Unit Total for shinkin banks (254 banks) Total for domestic banks (132 banks) Number of business borrowers (million) 1.19 1.24 2.23 Average loan balance per business (million yen) 9.80 42.78 102.57